Writer in Berlin, Germany

 “I see only from one point of view, but in my existence I am looked at from all sides” (Lacan, 1986, p.
 72)

 This stridently interdisciplinary study builds on recent postmodern advances in theatre, film, and media studies - in areas of identity, gender, and narrative.

 The book argues for a realignment of cinema's own dissembling urban ironist, Alfred Hitchcock, within the Jacobean dramaturgical lineage, loooking to case study texts as Webster's The White Devil (1612) and Hitchcock's newly restored films, primarily Vertigo (1958), Sign and Sound 2012 Poll Best Film

 The book further considers the vertiginous trends in new media technologies that have also, since the 1980s, beguiled users to fashion themselves as cyber observers, rhetors, Avatars and performers within the contemporary Jacobean panspectron environment.

-Based on research, The Institute of Education, University of London.
+Based on research, The Institute of Education, University College of London.

 “Every breath you take, every move you make, Every bond you break, every claim you stake, I’ll be watching you.
 Oh can’t you see, you belong to me.”
 (The Police, 1983)